bgulbis/Resident_Data_Science/lecture_04.md

 Exploratory Analysis
 ========================================================

-* Looking at your data to better understand you have
+* Looking at your data to better understand what you have
 * Use tables or graphs to visualize data
     - Look for trends
     - Look for outliers